Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Key factors to consider:

-• Check if the institution offers escrow accounts for your specific use case (e.g., security deposit or construction)
+• Check if the institution or platform offers escrow accounts for your specific use case (e.g., security deposit or construction)

 • Look for flexible account structures with multiple sub-accounts for better fund tracking